spacelift-io/user-documentation/docs/integrations/external-integrations/backstage.md

 ## Setup Guide

-### Create an API key in Spacelift
+### Create an Integration key in Spacelift

-To handle the communication between Spacelift and Backstage, we will use a Spacelift API key.
+To handle the communication between Spacelift and Backstage, we will use a Spacelift Integration key.
+An integration key is an API key with admin role that will not consume API key seats.
+The tokens issued with an integration key are short-lived, improving security for the integration communications.

-1. Navigate to **Organization settings > API Keys**
+1. Navigate to **Integrations > Backstage**
-2. Click on **Create API key**
+2. Click on **Set up integration**
-3. Select type `Secret`
-4. Select the **Space and Role** of the API key.
+3. Select the **Space** where the integration will have access.
-5. Click **Create**
+4. Click **Create**

 A file with the API secret will be downloaded automatically.

 !!! warning
-    Note that the Space and Role access provided to the API key will determine the level of access to your Spacelift resources.
-Use this to limit the resources that a user can access in Backstage.
+    Note that the integration key will provide Admin access to the selected Space.
+Use the appropriate space to limit the resources that a user can access in Backstage.

 ### Install the Backstage plugins